alxmrs/DanGiles.github.io/_pages/home.md

 {% include base_path %}

-Tehcnical Specialist in Climate modelling and monitoring at teh Advanced Research and Invention Agency and Senior Research Fellow in Machine Learning for Weather and Climate Science at University College London.
+Tehcnical Specialist in Climate modelling and monitoring at the Advanced Research and Invention Agency and Senior Research Fellow in Machine Learning for Weather and Climate Science at University College London.
 My research interests focus on the intersection of data-driven approaches with high performance computing techniques in the area of atmospheric and ocean modelling.

 Education